 - Suitable for use on existing corrosion.

-- Resistant to salt-spray and high humidity.
+- Resistant to salt spray and high humidity.

 - Compatible with metal surfaces, engine components, electrical connections, and more.